maitek/maitek.github.io/_posts/2017-05-12-cave-generation-with-style.markdown

 ## Generating random caves

 In this tutorial we will generate procedural caves using some very simple pixel rules called [cellular automata](http://www.roguebasin.com/index.php?title=Cellular_Automata_Method_for_Generating_Random_Cave-Like_Levels).
-The algorithm starts out with a random binary grid, where every cell has the value 1 or 0.
+The algorithm starts out with a random binary grid where every pixel has the value 1 or 0.
 A pixel with value 1 defines the walls and 0 defines the air inside the cave.
-The algorithm then applies what is commonly known as the 4-5 rule to every cell in the grid.
+The algorithm then applies what is commonly known as the 4-5 rule to every pixel in the grid.
 The 4-5 rule says that if cell has 5 or more pixels with value 1 in its $$3 \times 3$$ neighborhood, the cell should also be set to 1.
 If it has 4 or less it should be set to 0.
-This is then repeated a few times until a cave like structure appears.
+This is then repeated for every pixel a few times until a cave like structure appears.

 The code for generating a cave can simply be written in Python like this: